 For many of the automotive components that undergo evaluation, there is an ideal pattern of flow engineers try to create.
-Figure 5 illustrates the swirl motion of fluid flow in a combustion chamber from a diesel engine.
-In order to generate swirl motion, fluid enters the combustion chamber from the intake ports.
-Later on in the engine cycle, the kinetic energy associated with this swirl motion is used to generate turbulence for mixing of fresh oxygen into the fluid.
-The more turbulence generated, the better the mixture of air and diesel fuel, and thus the better the combustion itself.
-Ideally, enough turbulent mixing is generated such that 100% of the fuel is burned.
+Figure 3, left illustrates the swirl motion of fluid flow in a combustion chamber from a diesel engine.
+In order to generate swirl motion, fluid enters the combustion